 Minimum Qualifications (mandatory):

-Bachelor’s degree and a minimum of two years administrative work experience required.
+Bachelor’s degree is required and a minimum of two years administrative work experience.

 Education beyond community college level can be substituted for work experience.

-Experience with the iEdison government reporting system as well as working with legal documents, including responsibility for reading, understanding and acting upon these documents is strongly preferred.
+Experience with the Inteum Intellectual Property Database and/or iEdison government reporting system as well as working with legal documents, including responsibility for reading, understanding and acting upon these documents is strongly preferred.

 Special Knowledge, Skills, and Abilities: